Here is the Table of Contents for the course Master the Sounds of Japanese (MSJ).

-As it so happens, I am actually working on updating and expanding the course right now, as a recent site change broke all of the audio recordings!
+But as it so happens, I am actually working on updating and expanding the course right now, as a recent site change broke all of the audio recordings!

 So, if you’re reading this in the second half of 2020 or beyond, then you get to enjoy the second version of the course.

-As time passes and I receive feedback on it, I will most likely improve (again) it in the future.
+As time passes and I receive feedback on it, I will most likely improve it (again) in the future.